8 Best Construction Estimating Software in Australia (2026 Guide)

 Kendall, Software Advice

-#6 Bluebeam Revu
+#5 Bluebeam Revu

-Bluebeam Revu is a markup and takeoff solution designed for teams that work heavily with PDF plans.
+Bluebeam Revu is a markup and takeoff desktop solution designed for teams that work heavily with PDF plans.
 Revu allows users to measure areas, lengths, and counts, apply custom formulas, and build organised tools for different trades.

 The workflow is built around accurate plan review.
 Teams can leave comments, compare drawing versions, and track changes in real time.

 Still, Revu is mostly focused on markup, quantity takeoffs, and document-based collaboration.
 It doesn’t include end-to-end estimating, full cost databases, or advanced financial planning tools.
-Many contractors use it alongside dedicated estimating or project-management software to handle bidding, budgets, or job costing.

 It’s simple enough for quick markups, but powerful enough for advanced tasks like quantity takeoffs and overlay comparison.
 Some projects with massive drawings or complex markups can cause lag.